 Now, if we see in our real-life, there are many shapes which are formed by combining different shapes.
 For example, a tent is formed by the combination of a cone and cylinder shape.
 Similarly, ice cream cone is a combination of a cone and a hemi-sphere.
 Hence, the volume of this combination of solids will be equal to the sum of the volume of individual solid.

-A solid which is bounded by six rectangular faces is known as cuboid and if the length, breadth and height of the cuboid are equal, then it is a cube.
+A solid which is bounded by six rectangular faces is known as a cuboid and if the length, breadth and height of the cuboid are equal, then it is a cube.
 Both cube and cuboid have 8 vertices, 6 faces and 12 edges.
 The faces of cuboid are in rectangular shape and faces of cube are in square shape.
 Let us learn here the volumes for such shapes and their combination.

 For a cuboid which has length (l), breadth (b) and height (h), the formula for volume and surface area is given by: